Call Now 613-342-5531

 In addition, snacks are available in the morning, afternoon, and evening.
 The weekly and daily menus are posted on bulletin boards at within the home.

 Family members and friends are encouraged to share lunch and dinner with residents.
-The guest meal tickets can be purchased at least two hours in advance of the meal from staff in the administration office during normal business hours.
+The guest meal tickets can be purchased in the administration office during normal business hours; the kitchen must be notified that you are coming for a meal at least 2 hours beforehand.
 The office is closed on weekends and therefore guest meal tickets for weekend meals should be purchased in advance.

 Housekeeping services are provided for each resident’s room and all common areas on daily basis.